wielebenwir/commonsbooking/readme.txt

 **Use cases:**

-* You/your associations owns special tools that are not in use every day, and you want to make them available to a local group.
+* Your association owns special tools that are not in use every day, and you want to make them available to a local group.
 * You own a cargo bike that you want to share with the community, and it will be placed at different locations throughout the year.

 **Plugin websites**